-- List Entries: This new feature allows the user to control the information displayed.
-Relevant only lists items applicable to the current version only.
-All lists all possible items so that relates made on previous versions may be removed. - Exit: Closes the Internal Circuits Window and returns to the Panel Window. - Reset: Clears all relates associated with the current internal circuit. - Relate: Opens the Relate Window for the internal circuit.
-This allows for the programming of outputs, LEDs, relays and control modules to be operated by the internal circuit. - Copy Relates: Copies the relates from another input to the current internal circuit (see Figure 21).
+- Exit: Closes the Internal Circuits Window and returns to the Panel Window. - Reset: Clears all relates associated with the current internal circuit. - Relate: Opens the Relate Window for the internal circuit.
+This allows for the programming of outputs, LEDs, relays and control modules to be operated by the internal circuit. - Copy Relates: Copies the relates from another input to the current internal circuit (see Figure 16).
 The values of the panel and circuit are required.
 Press Copy to copy the information.
 If the function type of the two circuits is different, a requester is presented to confirm the copy. - Map: Displays and/or updates the Map Window.
 See section 2.8 Map Window of the Network Plus User Guide. - Verify List: Displays the Verify List.
 If there is no Verify List, a requester will appear asking whether you wish to perform a verification.
-See section 2.6.5 of the Network Plus User Guide for a full description of the Verify List and its uses.
+See section 2.6.5 Verify of the Network Plus User Guide for a full description of the Verify List and its uses.

-2.11 Relate Window
+2.8 Relate Window

-The Relate Window (see Figure 20) allows for the relating of inputs, switches and groups to outputs, LEDs, relays, etc. These relationships are used by the panel to determine which outputs to operate for alarm and trouble states.
-Inputs can operate bells/strobes, LEDs, relays, control modules on any panel in the system.
+The Relate Window (see Figure 25) allows for the relating of inputs, switches and groups to outputs, LEDs, relays, etc. These relationships are used by the panel to determine which outputs to operate for alarm and trouble states.
+Inputs can operate bells/ strobes, LEDs, relays, control modules on any panel in the svstem and continuous/ momentary releasers on the same panel.
 Switches can operate relays, LEDs, control modules on any panel in the system and control the day/night sensitivity change of any addressable detector on any panel.
 The title bar describes the current input point/switch/group and current output panel or annunciator.

-Figure 20: Relate Window
+Figure 25: Relate Window